 - 1. Determination - a.
 Immediately upon determination by the official that a foul has been committed, the official will notify the captains of both teams and inform them of the penalty imposed. - b.
 The team fouled against has the option to decline any penalty imposed by the official and accept the lie of the ball(s) and continues playing.
-The ruling of the official is final, except as otherwise provided for hereafter.

-2. Conditions Not Covered

-a.
-For conditions not specifically covered in these rules, the Sport Director/Event Director ruling shall be decisive and final.

-3. Protests

-a.
-Any protest to an official's or Sport Director/Event Director's decision must be made by a Special Olympics certified bocce coach within 15 minutes of the completion of any game or the decision made by the official or Sport Director/Event Director will be considered as accepted.
+The ruling of the official is final, except as otherwise provided for hereafter. - 2.
+Conditions Not Covered - a.
+For conditions not specifically covered in these rules, the Sport Director/Event Director ruling shall be decisive and final. - 3.
+Protests - a.
+Any protest to an official's or Sport Director/Event Director's decision must be made by a Special Olympics certified bocce coach within 15 minutes of the completion of any game, and handed to the Venue Manager or Sport Director.
+The outcome of the protest will be considered final.